WHY SHOULD I BAPTISE MY CHILD?

 WHAT HAPPENS NEXT?

-Please contact our priest, Fr Evan Pederick, to make a time to come an discuss your child’s baptism.
+Please contact us to make a time to come and discuss your child’s baptism.
 Please also download the ‘Baptism Application’ form and complete it before coming to the meeting.
 In the meantime, read through the material and make a note of any questions or concerns you have about the content of this booklet, or about the service itself, so that we can talk about these together.